 Same old RULES: Travellers, under visa exemption scheme, arriving via an international airport will be given a 30 day visa exempt stamp, however people using OUT/IN method to extend their stay might be questioned after few visa exempt entries.
 There is no specific period given and there is no rule on how many visa exempt will be issued for one person.
 An old rule “90 days in a 180 days period” has been cancelled many years ago.
 As of 31st December 2016 Thailand limit visa exempt entries at land border to TWO per calendar year.
 The day you arrive is counted as first day.

 - A valid Tourist Visa allow 60 day stay and a valid Non Immigrant Visa allow 90 day.

 - Bilateral Agreement, 90 days: Argentina, Brazil, Chile, Peru, South Korea.

-2. Visa on Arrival: due to outbreak of Corana virus Thailand has stopped issuing VOA, means visitors from following country have to apply visa.
+2. Visa on Arrival, when you arrive you will get 15 days, no extension or change of visa category possible.
 Bhutan, Bulgaria, China, Cyprus, Ethiopia, Fiji, Georgia, India, Kazakhstan, Malta, Mexico, Nauru, Papua New Guinea, Romania, Saudi Arabia, Taiwan, Uzbekistan, Vanuatu.

 3. Other country’s passport holders must obtain Visa from a Thai diplomatic post abroad prior to commencing travel to Thailand.